carlosbc24/MD4DSP-m2python/README.md

 2. Check the results in the logs:

 Once the tests have finished, one log will be created for each execution of the python script.
-The test logs are located in the `logs/test` directory.
-By default, the logs are named as follows: `testLog_<number>.log`.
+The test logs are located in the `logs/test_data_transformations` directory.
+By default, the logs are named as follows: `test_data_transformations_log_<number>.log`.

 ## Tests execution for contracts